Television in Malaysia: Mobile TV

 Maxis, DiGi and U Mobile provide mobile television services for reception on third generation mobile phones.
 They consist of a mixture of regular channels as well as made for mobile channels with looped content.
 Maxis TV now offers more than 20 channels to Maxis 3G subscribers who own compatible mobile phones.
 Yet, Maxis is expected to roll out broadcast mobile TV services based on DVB-H in the near future.

 U Mobile also provides broadcast mobile TV to users of selected 3G phones, also based on DVB-H.

 In October 2008, Astro launched Astro Mobile TV which currently provides 18 channels, all of which are mobile versions of its existing channels, seven of them are under its own brand.
 This service is only available to Maxis subscribers with compatible 2.5G or 3G handsets, and does not reprise its role from Maxis TV.

 Live streaming

 Television received via the Internet may be free, subscription or pay-per-view, multicast, unicast, or peer-to-peer, streamed or downloaded, and use a variety of distribution technologies.
 Playback is normally via a computer and broadband Internet connection, although digital media receivers or media centre computers can be used for playback on televisions, such as a computer equipped with Windows Media Center.

 Most-viewed channels

-Viewing shares, as of October 2021.
+Most-viewed networks since Q3 2023.